Skip to Content

 Shimano Fishing Trevala 70 L SPN Saltwater Jigging Spinning [TVS70L]

-Buy on Amazon.com Check on TackleDirect
+Buy on Amazon Buy on TackleDirect

-We earn a commission if you make a purchase, at no additional cost to you.
+“Here at saltedangler.com we participate in affiliate programs and may earn a commission if you make a purchase, at no additional cost to you.”

 If you’re all about fishing structure and spotting fish, you’ll love this rod that’s made specifically for butterfly or vertical jigging.
 The rod features a proprietary C4S construction that allows the rod to have a smaller diameter which has a few major benefits.